AlxHnr/alx-tools/README.md

 ### ppack

 Creates project archives.
 It will append the timestamp of either the newest file or the latest commit to the archive name.
+Only git is supported.
+If git is not installed, it will fallback to searching the most recent file.

 ### print-gentoo-splash